Download "How to Soft Skill" and start describing your soft skills impact! I want a FREE checklist!Click to join!

 Her comment made me remember how Logan Roy in Succession got so exasperated that he told his kids they simply weren’t serious people.
 Suddenly, the lights went on.
 The sweet spot between relationships and skills boils down to this: Every meeting, interaction, conversation, and communication is either building or breaking your reputation as a serious person.

 No one gains the reputation of being a serious person by accident.
 Successful partnerships require intention and consistency, like exercising self-control when you want to shut someone down with a clever comeback.
 Leaning in to work through differences rather than checking out and hoping things go your way.
-And knowing that behaving as poorly as someone else may feel good in the moment, but it probably won’t increase your long-run earning power.
+And knowing that behaving as poorly as someone else may feel good in the moment, but it probably won’t increase your long run earning power.

 The qualities I just described—like taking control of your thought life, developing grit, and applying emotional intelligence—are all essential work skills.
 So, we’ll explore easy ways to use these competencies to sidestep relationship errors in the February series, Serious Skills for Serious Relationships.